cmroche/HA-TestComponentInstaller/README.md

 # HA-GreeComponentInstaller
-Install script for gree custom component currently waiting for review from HomeAssistant for inclusion as an integration. [home-assistant/core#37498](https://github.com/home-assistant/core/pull/37498)
+Install script for gree component feature testing.

 Using ssh, goto /config/custom_components (or the correct location if not using a hassos install), run the following script to create the required folders and download the custom component.